thewtex/thesis/high_freq_plaque/high_freq_plaque.rst

 .. math::   BSC_s(f) = \frac{BSC_r(f) S_s(f)}{S_r(f)}

-Log compression and linear interpolation were applied to the displayed IBS.
+Log compression and linear interpolation were applied to the displayed IBSC.
 Identical dynamic ranges and color transform functions were used in all corresponding images.

 ~~~~~~~~~~~~~~~~~~~~~